 In local shops and supermarkets, you’ll discover an array of canned fish, meticulously preserved with various herbs and olive oils.
 Among the top fish canneries, La Belle Iloise in the Quiberon peninsula stands out for producing the finest canned sardines in the region.
 Operating since 1932, they maintain traditional canning techniques, filleting and tin-packing sardines by hand.
 Harvested mainly from the Bay of Biscay (from Douarnenez to La Turballe), the sardines are processed on the same day they are caught, ensuring the highest quality and flavour.

 La Belle Iloise cannery doesn’t stop at sardines; they also offer tuna, mackerel, lobster soup, and more.
 French locals enjoy these delicacies as bread spreads, aperitifs, starters, or light meals.
 The cannery’s entrance shop provides a wide selection of fish products, and visitors can partake in complimentary guided tours, complete with tastings of their latest creations.

 Tips for the tastes of Brittany

-If you come from Paris, Brittany is a perfect weekend gateway and a short vacation destination.
-You can join the 2-day Normandy & Brittany tour from Paris and enjoy a different lifestyle at the coast area and the tastes of Brittany.
+Should your journey begin from Paris, Brittany beckons as an ideal weekend getaway and short vacation destination.
+Consider joining the 2-day Normandy & Brittany tour from Paris for an immersive experience, relishing a distinct coastal lifestyle and savoring the exquisite tastes of Brittany.